This post may contain affiliate links. Please read our disclosure policy.

 - Vanilla extract – Pure vanilla extract adds some depth of flavor to these otherwise simple muffins.

 - Chocolate chips – You really can use any flavor gluten free chips you like in these muffins, but I like semi-sweet the very best since they are the perfect way to offset the flavor of the buttermilk.
-Resist the urge to add more chips, since we want to keep them from melting together in pockets in your muffins, making these more like gluten free chocolate muffins (a lovely type of muffin, but a distinct one).
+Resist the urge to add more chips, since we want to keep them from melting together in pockets in your muffins, making these more like gluten free chocolate muffins (a great muffin, but a distinct one).

 How to make gluten free chocolate chip muffins